-To prepare for the particulars of distributed processing, organizations should incorporate the following blockchain-specific mitigations:
+To secure blockchain, organizations should prepare for the particulars of distributed processing with the following mitigations:

 - Data security on-chain vs. off-chain.
-Although data minimization is a general best practice for determining what data is stored on-chain, additional security measures should be applied to sidechains, hash data, data in transit, cloud storage and so forth.
+Although data minimization is a general best practice for determining what data is stored on-chain, IT leaders should apply additional security measures to sidechains, hash data, data in transit, cloud storage and so forth.

 - Blockchain network security.
-The multiparty nature of blockchain means network connections from multiple parties beyond a single corporate network must interact.
-This includes IT and networking infrastructure, databases, servers and more, all of which introduce potential for security flaws or exploits.
+Corporate blockchain use requires strong enterprise network security.
+The multiparty nature of blockchain, however, means other organizations' IT and networking environments can introduce potential for security flaws or exploits.
 Part of governance, therefore, must include reviews of users' and vendors' security postures, safeguards and protocols in the event of an incident.

 - Blockchain application security.
 Applications are how data and many use cases are accessed on the blockchain.
 They're a point of vulnerability and should be secured with strong user authentication and endpoint protections.
 In permissioned blockchains, where access and use are only open to vetted or known participants, this may include variable levels of access that could change over time.

 - Interoperability.
-How data, identities and interactions occur across networks, applications and smart contracts at scale is another lens to evaluate in a distributed security landscape.
-Threats increase as interfaces and systems complexity expand; security flaws and errors at any point in the ecosystem can lead to insufficient user authentication, unauthorized transactions, misconfigurations, data manipulation and other unpredictable results.
+How data, identities and interactions occur across networks, applications and smart contracts at scale is another lens for evaluating a distributed security landscape.
+Threats increase as interface and system complexity expands.
+Security flaws and errors at any point in the ecosystem can lead to insufficient user authentication, unauthorized transactions, misconfigurations, data manipulation and other unpredictable results.